touying-typ/touying/README.md

 # [Touying](https://github.com/touying-typ/touying) ![logo](https://github.com/touying-typ/touying/assets/34951714/2aa394d3-2319-4572-aef7-ed3c14b09846)

-[Touying](https://github.com/touying-typ/touying) (投影 in chinese, /tóuyǐng/, meaning projection) is an powerful and efficient package for creating presentation slides in Typst.
+[Touying](https://github.com/touying-typ/touying) (投影 in chinese, /tóuyǐng/, meaning projection) is a powerful and efficient package for creating presentation slides in Typst.
 Touying is a package derived from [Polylux](https://github.com/andreasKroepelin/polylux).
 Therefore, many concepts and APIs remain consistent with Polylux.

 Touying provides an object-oriented programming (OOP) style syntax, allowing the simulation of "global variables" through a global singleton.
 This makes it easy to write themes.
 Touying does not rely on `counter` and `locate` to implement `#pause`, resulting in better performance.